rodrigozan/sms-mobizen/README.md

 An npm package to simplify sending SMS messages using the Mobizen service.

+To use this package, you nedd a Mobizen API KEY.
+You get a [Mobizen API KEY in this link](https://mobizon.com.br/).

 ## Installation

 To install and use this package in your project, you can run the following npm command: